forkineye/ESPixelStick/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ShelbyMerrick)
 [![Build Status](https://travis-ci.org/forkineye/ESPixelStick.svg?branch=master)](https://travis-ci.org/forkineye/ESPixelStick)

-This is the Arduino firmware for the ESP8266 based ESPixelStick.
+This is the Arduino firmware for the ESP8266 and ESP32 based ESPixelStick.
 The ESPixelStick is a small wireless E1.31 sACN pixel controller designed to control a single strand of pixels.
 Pixel limitations are mostly based upon your desired refresh rate, around 680 pixels (4 universes) for a 25ms E1.31 source rate.
 MQTT support is provided as well for integration into home automation systems where an E1.31 source may not be present.

-Since this project began, the firmware has moved beyond just pixel support for those with other ESP8266 based devices.
+Since this project began, the firmware has moved beyond just pixel support for those with other ESP8266/ESP32 based devices.
 The ESPixelStick firmware now supports outputting E1.31 streams to serial links as well.
-Note this is not supported on the ESPixelStick hardware, but intended for other ESP8266 devices such as Bill's RenardESP.
+Note this is not supported on the ESPixelStick hardware, but intended for other ESP8266/ESP32 devices such as Bill's RenardESP or the LoLin ESP based devices.

 ## Hardware

 Being open source, you are free to use the ESPixelStick firmware on the device of your choice.
 The code however is written specifically for the [ESPixelStick](http://forkineye.com/espixelstick).
 The ESPixelStick V2 utilizes an ESP-01 module and provides high current connectors, fusing, power filtering, a programming interface and proper logic level buffering.
 If you're in the US and would like to purchase an ESPixelStick, they are available via [Amazon](http://amzn.to/2uqBFuX).
 The proceeds go towards things like keeping my wife happy so I can work on this project :)
+This code has been ported to work on an ESP32 based LoLin mini.
+This requires the user to add their own buffer for the WS281x output.
 ## Requirements

 Along with the Arduino IDE, you'll need the following software to build this project:

 - [Adruino for ESP8266](https://github.com/esp8266/Arduino) - Arduino core for ESP8266
 - [Arduino ESP8266 Filesystem Uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) - Arduino plugin for uploading files to SPIFFS
+- [Adruino for ESP32](https://github.com/espressif/arduino-esp32) - Arduino core for ESP32
+- [Arduino ESP32 Filesystem Uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) - Arduino plugin for uploading files to SPIFFS
 - [gulp](http://gulpjs.com/) - Build system required to process web sources.
 Refer to the html [README](html/README.md) for more information.

 The following libraries are required: